Probing millisecond magnetar formation in binary neutron star mergers through X-ray follow-up of gravitational wave alerts: Predictions of a millisecond magnetar detection

 The number of detections highly depends on the considered EoS.
 Thus, we define the lowest detection rate as corresponding to our results obtained using the EoS with the lowest $M_{\rm TOV}$ (Shen, $M_{\rm TOV} =$ 2.18 M$_\odot$), while the high rate corresponds to the highest $M_{\rm TOV}$ of our considered EoS (DDME2, $M_{\rm TOV} =$ 2.48 M$_\odot$).
 The results for each GW detector configuration are summarized in Table \ref{tab:det_rates}.

-If the NS EoS is soft (i.e. has a low $M_{\rm TOV}$), no detections are expected with current GW interferometers.
-In this case, the first millisecond magnetar detection is expected to become possible in the time of ET, especially in a configuration that favors a precise localization.
-If the EoS is stiff (i.e. has a high $M_{\rm TOV}$) however, a first detection is possible with the current LVK(I) network, particularly in its O5 configuration.
+If the NS EoS is soft (i.e., has a low $M_{\rm TOV}$), no detections are expected with current GW interferometers.
+In this case, the first millisecond magnetar detection may become possible in the time of ET, with a predicted rate of 0.3$^{+0.9}_{-0.3}$~yr$^{-1}$ for ET in a triangle configuration, and is particularly probable in a configuration that favors a precise localization, bringing the predicted detection rate up to $\sim$ 65~yr$^{-1}$ with ET and CE.
+If the EoS is stiff (i.e., has a high $M_{\rm TOV}$) however, a first detection is possible with the current LVK(I) network, particularly in its O5 configuration with a 1.0$^{+0.3}_{-0.3}$~yr$^{-1}$ predicted detection rate.

-To conclude on our results, we also provide the fraction of events among the well localized GW events ($\leq$ 50$^{\circ2}$) that would lead to a detection of a millisecond magnetar with MXT.
-For this, we give the results over all considered EoS.
-Figure 12 shows that the fraction of detectable magnetars ranges from 0\% to 12\% depending on the EOS.
+To conclude on our results, we also provide the fraction of events among the well-localized GW events ($\leq$ 50~deg$^2$) that would lead to a detection of a millisecond magnetar with MXT.
+For this, we give the results over all considered EoS, obtained from the LVKI O5 simulations.
+Figure \ref{det_rate} shows that the fraction of detectable magnetars ranges from 0\% to 6\% depending on the EOS.
 Considering the highest $M_{\rm TOV}$ EoS and its associated uncertainty, this fraction may rise to $\sim$ 12\% maximum.